jnozzi/cocoadev.com/markdown/CustomControlInNibNotReleased.md

 ----

-I thought releasing the General/FilesOwner was the way to do that.
+I thought releasing the FilesOwner was the way to do that.
 You must be doing something else funky in there.
 Yes, you might have to do it all programmatically and without the use of a nib file.
-Why aren't you using the     [ General/NSApp beginSheet] stuff?
+Why aren't you using the     [ NSApp beginSheet] stuff?

 Perhaps I am totally out to lunch here, but this seems to me rather a perversion of the Cocoa frameworks, and what you wish to do may well be impossible.
 If only I could figure out what you are actually trying to do, I could be more positive (both literally and figuratively).